aws-samples/amazon-api-gateway-url-shortener/README.md

 ## The region you want to deploy in
 AWS Region [us-west-2]:

 ## The name of the application (lowercase no spaces).
-This must be globally uique
+This must be globally unique
 Parameter AppName [shortener]:

-## Enables ppublic client and local client for testing.
+## Enables public client and local client for testing.
 (Less secure)
 Parameter UseLocalClient [false]:

-## GitHib forked repository URL
+## GitHub forked repository URL
 Parameter GithubRepository []:

 ## Github Personal access token
 Parameter PersonalAccessToken:

-## Shows you resources changes to be deployed and require a 'Y' to initiate deploy
+## Shows you resources changes to be deployed and requires a 'Y' to initiate deploy
 Confirm changes before deploy [y/N]:

 ## SAM needs permission to be able to create roles to connect to the resources in your template